jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 ![ANC](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab3/ANC.png)
 Figure 9: ANC models and the measured ANC values in the lake

 From Figure 9, the measured ANC values followed closely with the volatile ANC model.
-The first point was slightly off from the model; however, this can easily be explained by uncertainties in the experiment.
+The first point was slightly off from the model; however, this is likely due to uncertainties in the experiment.
+One such source of uncertainty would be the volumetric pipette for titration.
 Overall, the ANC values agree with the conservative ANC model.
 Hence, the lake follows the conservative ANC model.

 ### Conclusions ###
 From this experiment, it was found that the measured ANC values of the lake followed closely with the conservative ANC model.
 After a equivalent volume of approximately 1.73 mL, the titration curve shows that the lake enters the excess $H^+$ region.
 With this result, we can determine whether the lake in question will have sufficient ANC to buffer for snow melt in spring.
 Because our simulation goes beyond buffer zone into low levels of pH, it can be concluded that Wolf Pond does not have enough ANC.
 This would affect aquatic life.